arshackerofficial/AHPunjab-ReactNative/README.md

 ## Contribution Guidelines

 We welcome contributions from the community to make AH PUNJAB React Native App even better!
-If you'd like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute, please email me @ [arshpreetmalkana@gmail.com](mailto:arshpreetmalkana@gmail.com)

-## License
+## License and Usage Restrictions

-AH PUNJAB React Native App is licensed under the [MIT License](LICENSE).
+AH PUNJAB React Native App is released under the MIT License, which grants developers the freedom to use, modify, and distribute the source code.
+However, it is important to note the following usage restriction:

+No Copying for Commercial Use: While the app is open-source and free to use, copying the entire application or any substantial part for commercial purposes is strictly prohibited.
+The MIT License does not grant permission for wholesale replication of the app for profit.
+We encourage developers to contribute, learn, and build upon the codebase for personal and educational purposes within the bounds of the MIT License.
+For any commercial use or distribution, please reach out to the maintainers to discuss potential collaboration or licensing agreements.

+Thank you for respecting these terms and helping to maintain a healthy open-source community! 🙌

 ## Acknowledgments